 - Be enrolled in a minimum of 5 hours at CCS (1st - 5th hour).
 Days which students are not in classes at the college could be used to complete school work.

 - May only take courses not offered at CCS.
-(English and history may not be replaced through concurrent enrollment.)
+(English, history, and math may not be replaced through concurrent enrollment.)

 - Be required to take a math and/or science course at CCS regardless of number of math/science credits as a senior unless a student has taken all courses offered in a field at CCS.